Alterations to a Home Policy Supplement

 3. New fixed appliances units, built-in heaters

-You must confer with FACS, Council or Strata Body Corporate before installing an air-conditioning unit to ascertain compliance requirements.
+You must confer with DCJ, Council or Strata Body Corporate before installing an air-conditioning unit to ascertain compliance requirements.

 Air-conditioning units and built-in heaters must be installed by licensed tradespeople to meet the equipment manufacturer’s instructions.